Woolworths & WIRES are working together to support Australian wildlife.

 WIRES and Woolworths have developed a national food program to help support authorised wildlife carers and rescue organisations nationally, with access to specialised wildlife food for native animals in care.
 WIRES are partnering with key wildlife food suppliers to ensure the best quality food can be delivered direct to volunteers around the country.
 Learn more here

 WIRES and Woolworths have allocated funding to be rapidly available to assist wildlife carers and groups meet emergency wildlife needs when they need it most.
 Woolworths support has helped WIRES to respond quickly to the 2022 Floods and we will be setting up a new program specifically to assist with future emergency support.

 Woolworths Instore Support

-Last Christmas, Woolworths Team and customers helped raise over $338,000 for the Woolworths & WIRES Food for Wildlife program through the sale of Reindeer Carrots.
-WIRES & WOOLWORTHS are proud to announce that Australian grown Reindeer Carrots will again be on sale instore this festive season.
-10 cents from the sale of each pack of Australian grown Reindeer Carrots from 17.11.21 to 28.12.21 will be donated to WIRES to help support the rescue, care and feeding of our native Australian wildlife.
+For the last two years, the Woolworths Team and customers raised money to support wildlife at Christmas, with 10 cents from the sale of each pack of Australian grown Reindeer Carrots donated to WIRES to help support the rescue, care and feeding of native Australian wildlife.

-Woolworths recently launched a new range of native Australian Spring Garden Ornaments to help create a natural and welcoming environment in your Garden, encouraging more natural spaces to be made available for wildlife to cohabitate within.
-For every garden ornament and Woolworths Koala or Wombat Scourer sold, Woolworths donated 50 cents to WIRES to support the rescue, care and feeding of sick, injured and orphaned native wildlife.
+In 2021 Woolworths launched a new range of native Australian Spring Garden Ornaments to help create a welcoming garden environment, designed to encourage people to create more natural spaces that wildlife can share.
+For each garden ornament and Woolworths Koala or Wombat Scourer sold, Woolworths donated 50 cents to WIRES to support the rescue, care and feeding of sick, injured and orphaned native wildlife.

 2019/2020 Emergency Response